ICOS-Carbon-Portal/jupyter/education/PhD/upscaling_carbon_fluxes/README.md

-# Upscaling carbon fluxes
+# From CO2 in situ measurements to carbon balance maps as a tool to support national carbon accounting
-This directory contains folders with educational material for a PhD course titled: **"From CO2 in situ measurements to carbon balance maps as a tool to support national carbon accounting"**.
-The course was organized by Lund University dept. of Physical Geography and Ecosystem Science and supported by ICOS Carbon Portal, ICOS Sweden and  Lund University ClimBEco Graduate Research School.
-The course was held at Lund University campus between March 9th 2020 and March 13th 2020.
+The exercises in this folder were produced for the purpose of a PhD course titled **"From CO2 in situ measurements to carbon balance maps as a tool support to national carbon accounting"** and run by the Department of Physical Geography and Ecosystem Science at Lund University.
+The university course code is NGE006F and it corresponds to a third cycle course of 4 credits.

+The course aims at introducing the concept of assessing the carbon balance of a geographical region from in situ measurements and how the results can be used as a tool to support national carbon accounting.
+The course is focused on the user perspective and different ways of upscaling the carbon dioxide exchange to assess the carbon budget of a larger region (e.g. Sweden).
+This includes scientific motivation of the different types of analyses that are used in the different steps to assess the (terrestrial) carbon balance and knowledge about their uncertainties and limitations.
+An important part of the course is the need for transparency in the data used and how to handle uncertainty in research results.

+The course was run for the first time between March 9th 2020 and March 13th 2020, on campus, at Lund University.
+It was organized by Lund University dept. of Physical Geography and Ecosystem Science and supported by ICOS Carbon Portal, ICOS Sweden, and the ClimBEco Graduate Research School course program.
+Teachers and developers of the course material were Maj-Lena Linderson ^1,2 (course coordinator), Janne Rinne ^1,2, Lars Eklundh ^1, Lars Harrie ^1, Maggie Hellström ^1,3, Alex Vermeulen ^3, Marko Scholze ^1, Paul Miller ^1, Ute Karstens ^1,3, Harry Lankreijer ^1,3, Jutta Holst ^1,2, Feng Tian ^1, Claudio D' Onofrio^1,3 and Karolina Pantazatou ^1,3.
 All developed material includes references to the people involved and the datasets used.

+1 Department of Physical Geography and Ecosystem Science, Lund University 2 ICOS Sweden
+3 ICOS Carbon Portal

 <br>